 RCI Vs II: Can I Switch From Interval International to RCI?

 Not necessarily.
-If you own a timeshare with one brand, you can’t just “switch” ownership at another.
+If you own a timeshare with one brand, you can’t just “switch” ownership to another.
 Further, your developer brand is affiliated with either one or the other (normally).
 If you own with Marriott, switching your timeshare exchange membership to RCI will be of no benefit to you.
+If your resort has dual affiliations, meaning it’s affiliated with both RCI and II, then you can theoretically switch memberships.
+To find out more about your resort’s affiliations, you should contact your developer directly.

 Grand Pacific Exchange (GPX)

 If you’re an owner with Grand Pacific Resorts, you have complimentary access to GPX, a private timeshare exchange network.
-GPX offers thousands of destinations, affiliate hotels, and travel fare for its members.
-What’s more, you can “Hold” an exchange you’re interested in until 4pm PST the next day without putting a deposit down.
+GPX offers thousands of destinations, affiliate hotels, and travel fares for its members.
+What’s more, you can “Hold” an exchange you’re interested in until 4 pm PST the next day without putting a deposit down.
 Members are also able to extend their exchange credits for up to 12 months for a minimal fee.

 Popular Grand Pacific Resorts properties include: